After 40+ years the debate lives on

 For authenticity, Janet and Margaret Hodgson were flown to California so that the actresses Madison Wolfe and Lauren Esposito could meet the characters they were playing.

 Whatever your views, the case shows no sign of sinking into oblivion.
 The Daily Mirror’s interest began when the family next door telephoned the news desk, explained what was going on and said the mother and her children were terrified.

 On our first visit to the house, Graham was hit by a Lego brick and his word has never been doubted.
 I didn’t see the brick whizzing towards its destination, but I saw Graham’s reaction.
 Graham and I returned on the following and subsequent nights, bringing another Mirror reporter with us, George Fallows whose idea it was to alert the Physical Research Society.
 This was the beginning.

-So far as the world outside Green Street was concerned this was the beginning.
-It was moved forward by Maurice Grosse, who led a Society of Psychical Research investigation, and Guy Playfair, who wrote a book about it.
+It was moved forward by Maurice Grosse, who led the Society of Psychical Research investigation, and Guy Playfair, who wrote a book about it.

-Although the three of us were keen to help the family, we were there to report a story.
-A piece subsequently appeared on pages one and two of the Mirror on 10 September 1977.
-Follow this link to see the original, but scroll down until you see the headline ‘The house of strange happenings’.
+Although the three of us were keen to help the family, we were there for a story.
+A piece appeared on pages one and two of the Daily Mirror on 10 September 1977.
+Follow this link to see the original, but scroll down until you see the headline ‘The house of strange happenings.’

-Our story was something of a breakthrough as it was believed to be the first paranormal tale to appear in the Mirror since 1929 when the paper was famously duped by the charlatan psychic Harry Price at what he said was the most haunted house in England, Borley Rectory near Sudbury in Essex.
+It was the first paranormal tale to appear in the Mirror since 1929 when the paper was famously duped by the charlatan-psychic Harry Price at what he said was the most haunted house in England, Borley Rectory near Sudbury in Essex.

 The late psychical researcher